 One leg of the sideboard was missing and the structure was supported on a cement block, which, though strong was not the same height as the existing legs so the whole structure leaned at a rakish angle.

-A blackened kettle hung from the crane which appeared to be still in good repair.
+A blackened kettle hung from the crane which appeared to be still in good repair and a table and three wooden chairs stood under the window.

-A table and three wooden chairs stood under the window but other than these things and charlottes barrel, the room was bare.
+Other than these and the barrel, the room was bare.

 A piece of rough hessian hung across a doorway which led into another room.